github-education-resources/teachers_pet/README.md

 This is the workflow that we use.
 Create a private repository on GitHub.
 Clone it to your machine and place in all the necessary starter files (.gitignore and build files, like Makefile are highly recommended).
 Commit and push this repository to the origin.

-While in the directory for the starter file repository, run the `push_repos` script.
+While in the directory for the starter file repository, run the `push_files` script.

 This works by creating a git remote for each repository and thing doing a push to that repository.